10 Best iOS Password Managers for iPhone & iPad in 2024

 • Emergency access.

-KeeperChat provides quick encrypted messaging and image and video sharing.
-I like that KeeperChat allows users to set up group chats, similar to WhatsApp and Telegram.
-KeeperChat also includes a self-destruct option where you can set a timer for sensitive messages to be deleted after a predefined period of time.
+KeeperChat provides encrypted messaging, image, and video sharing.
+I like that KeeperChat allows users to set up group chats like WhatsApp and Telegram.
+KeeperChat also includes a self-destruct option, where you can set a timer for sensitive messages to be deleted after a predefined period.
+More importantly, it’s an excellent way for iOS users to communicate with non-iOS users.
+When you send messages to non-iOS users using iMessage, your messages aren’t encrypted.
+Keeper encrypts messages regardless of what device the recipient is using.🥈2.
+Keeper — Best Security Features for iOS

 One of Keeper’s standout features is its One-Time Share function.
-From the iOS app, Keeper users can temporarily share passwords, files, payment card details, or other details via AirDrop or by sending a secure link without the recipient needing a Keeper account.
+From the iOS app, Keeper users can temporarily share passwords, files, payment card details, or other items via AirDrop or by sending a secure link without the recipient needing a Keeper account.
 Recipients can then open the shared link to view and use the shared item for a limited time (set by the sender).
+This is a big improvement over Apple’s Passwords app, which only lets you share passwords with other iOS users and doesn’t provide the option to set an expiry period for them.🥈2.
+Keeper — Best Security Features for iOS

 Keeper’s password vault is also really good, with unlimited password storage and extensive organization features (like unlimited folders and customizable views).
-Adding new passwords is easy — a click on the + icon lets you choose what type of record you want to add and then you just add the relevant info.
+And its password generator is among the most customizable ones I’ve tested.

-Keeper Unlimited ($2.04 / month) comes with unlimited password storage, syncing across multiple devices, advanced 2FA, and emergency access.
-Keeper Family ($4.37 / month) adds up to 5 licenses and 10 GB cloud storage.
+Keeper Personal ($2.92 / month) comes with unlimited password storage, syncing across multiple devices, advanced 2FA, and emergency access.
+Keeper Family ($6.25 / month) adds up to 5 licenses and 10 GB cloud storage.
 You can also separately purchase up to 100 GB of encrypted storage and dark web monitoring.
+Additionally, Keeper’s cross-platform compatibility allows you to easily manage your passwords inside and outside the Apple ecosystem.

 Bottom Line: